 Since the Home started operations in December 1958, we have been located at our present site at 69 Wan Tho Avenue.
-From 1 January 2016, the Government has granted us a fresh 30-year lease, on a smaller land area of 3,300sqm on our present site.
-Concurrently, we are also granted a three-plus-three year land tenancy on the remaining 8,924sqm land area that we are currently occupying.
+In 2015, we purchased from the Government a fresh 30-year lease which will expire in December 2045, on a smaller land area of 3,300sqm on our present site.
+Concurrently, we also signed a three-plus-three year land tenancy agreement on the remaining 8,924sqm land area that we are currently occupying.

 We will have to construct a new five-storey building on the 30-year lease land, to meet a plot ratio of 1.4 required by the Government.
-Construction will begin in January 2019.
-When we move into the new building, we will also increase our licenced capacity from the present 102 to 150 elderly persons.
+We plan to begin construction in June 2018.
+When we move into the new building, we will increase our licenced capacity from the present 102 to 150 elderly persons.